DaCasBe/TwitchPy/docs/index.md

 **Args**:

-+ id (str): ID of the video being queried
++ id (list): ID of the video being queried
+             Limit: 100
+             If this is specified, you cannot use first, language, period, sort and type

 + user_id (str): ID of the user who owns the video

 + game_id (str): ID of the game the video is of

 + first (int, optional): Number of values to be returned when getting videos by user or game ID
-                         Limit: 100
                          Default: 20

 + language (str, optional): Language of the video being queried